CapPow/bcAudit/README.md

 ### Quick Setup

--The inclued exe file (and therefore "Quick Setup") will only work if your collection code is included in the distribution.
+-The included exe file (and therefore "Quick Setup") will only work if your collection code is included in the distribution.

 -Currently supported: UCHT, TENN, APSC, HTTU, ETSU, MTSU, SWMT, UTM, UOS, MEM